raphg/Talks/FGM-0513/index.md

 <img src="figure/hvtn-aggregate.png" title="plot of chunk hvtn-aggregate" alt="plot of chunk hvtn-aggregate" width="850px" />

-<footer class="source">The aggregate response represents an average of all sub-types.</footer>
+<small>The aggregate response represents an average of all sub-types.</small>
 Basically, we can only see <span class="red">two clear reactive regions in C1 and V3.</span>

 ---